 Coping with Christmas

 Christmas can be the most wonderful or the most stressful time of the year, depending on your situation and outlook.
-Regardless of how you feel about the holiday, it’s clear this year’s Christmas is again going to be challenging.
+Expectations can be high around this time of year and minding your own mental health should be a priority.

 In this article you will find: